cmashamolcm/learn_react/react-basics/react.md

    - *effect function gets triggered on mount and whenever dependencies changes*
    - *clean up function will get not triggered on mount.
 But after that, first cleanup happens and then effect executes.*
    - *on destroy or unmount of component, the cleanup function gets triggered.
 But not the actual effect.*
+   - useEffect(effect): gets triggered everytime
+   - useEffect(effect, []): get triggered only on mount
+   - useEffect(effect, [var1]): get triggered on mount and everytime when the value of var1 changes. (var1 will be state variable)
+   - useEffect(effect, [props.var1]): on mount and whenever props.var1 coming from parent changes

+Note: **Only when a props or state variable changes, re-render happens.
+So, if we have dependency to a local variable, on re-render, this var will get re-created.
+So, useEffect will not get triggered even if we change its value.**
+      ***The variable should be in props or in state to get preserved.
+If its preserved, we can identify the changes and trigger useEffect***

+      ***useEffect invoked after render/ re-render (didMount/ didUpdate).
+Flow: render/ re-render->useEffect.
+Not called on willUnmount***
+      ***useEffect cleanup not called on didMount.
+Called before effect on didUpdate.
+Gets called on willUnmount***

 ```
     syntax: